OpenDataforWeb3/Resources/CONTRIBUTING.md

 - Don't forget to [link the PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/) if one is available.
 Once you submit your PR, a ODC member will review your work.
 We may ask questions or request additional information.
 - `NOTE:` We want work in progress to be updated on the remote (origin) repository at least once day.
 That way we know you are still working on the changes.
-Just in case you go offile for awhile, someone else can pick up where you left off.
+Just in case you go offline for awhile, someone else can pick up where you left off.
 If you are still working on your change, but are not ready for a review, add a comment to the PR saying something like `I am still working on this, but I am sharing as I am going offline for the day`.
 - When you are ready for a review, we may ask for changes to be made before a PR can be merged using pull request comments.
 You can apply suggested changes directly through the UI or locally.
 Remember to push your local changes again!
 - If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.